-Fundraising in New South Wales is regulated by NSW Fair Trading and the NSW Office of Liquor and Gaming (Liquor and Gaming NSW).
+Fundraising in New South Wales (NSW) is regulated by NSW Fair Trading.

 Under the Charitable Fundraising Act 1991 (NSW), soliciting or receiving money, property or other benefits constitute a “fundraising appeal” if the appeal is for a charitable purpose or for the support of an organisation having a charitable object.

-To fundraise in New South Wales an organisation needs to meet one of the following:
+To fundraise in NSW an organisation needs to meet one of the following:

 - enter into an arrangement with the holder of an authority to fundraise on that holder’s behalf.

 Individuals who want to participate in charitable fundraising need to complete one of the following steps:

-- obtain authority from a licence holder to fundraise on its behalf, or
+- obtain authority from a licence holder to fundraise on its behalf

 - individually apply for an authority.

-For more details about the conditions and process for obtaining a fundraising authority in New South Wales, visit the NSW Fair Trading website.
+Additional information about the conditions and process for obtaining a fundraising authority can be found on the NSW Fair Trading website.

 Some individuals and organisations are exempt from the requirement to obtain an authority to fundraise.
 These exemptions may include: